its-dave/strimzi-kafka-operator/EVENTSTREAMS.md

 Copy the output of `oc registry login --skip-check` into your docker insecure registries (`Preferences > Daemon > Insecure Registries`)
 Note: If you have a newer version of docker installed, this will need to be added to `Preferences > Docker Engine` instead.

+### (PreReq) Install patched OPM tool
+- Export ARTIFACTORY_USERNAME and ARTIFACTORY_PASSWORD as env vars (if not already in your bash profile).
+- Run `make -C deploy get_opm` which downloads `opm` from artifactory and installs it into `/usr/local/bin`

 ### Build operator registry with our operator bundle, push to OpenShift registry
-Run `make build_csv deploy  -C deploy` this will build and verify the OLM bundle, build a catalog source and push it to your OpenShift
+Run `make -C deploy deploy` this will build and verify the OLM bundle, build a catalog source and push it to your OpenShift

 To verify that local-operator has been correctly deployed:
 ```